 For first time buyers you can claim relief and the current* Stamp Duty levels are:

-Your conveyancer will be able to advise you if you are considered to be a first time buyer for the purposes of Stamp Duty.
+Your conveyancer can advise you if you are considered as a first time buyer for the purposes of Stamp Duty.

 If you are purchasing a second home, either to live in or to rent out, then you will usually have to pay 3% on top of the usual Stamp Duty level.
 This does not apply if you have already sold your main residence and are purchasing a new main residence; then usual Stamp duty levels will apply.